ammaros86/stm32_microcontroller_tester/README.md

 - Analog Pins Test: The Nucleo Board boasts 22 analog pins, each of which can be tested using digital-to-analog converters.
 For this test, all 22 pins are configured as analog inputs.
 The test device then sequentially applies five different voltages to each input pin.
 Subsequently, the measured values are transmitted to the test device for comparison with expected values, allowing for the identification of any discrepancies.

 - Server IP Address: The IP address of the web server is essential for establishing a connection between the Android app and the test device.
-Upon executing this command, the IP address is promptly displayed on the LCD screen.
+Upon executing this command, the IP address is promptly displayed on the LCD.

 - Copy Log Files: Log files containing test results from both button and app-initiated tests can be transferred to a USB stick using this command.